 Everyone likes free stuff.
 We all love movies and other television shows but do not like paying for them.
-Don’t pretend that you don’t do illegal downloads because you and I are the among the millions who keep torrent sites running.
-Well, it’s okay, as long as you don’t get caught!
+Don’t pretend you don’t do illegal downloads because you and I are among the millions who keep torrent sites running.
+Well, it’s okay if you don’t get caught!
 It is not like we are accessing government secrets or something darker.
 Thus, you must know how to Install Kodi on Chromecast.

 See Also: How to Install Kodi on Chromebook

 There are a couple of advantages of using Kodi on Chromecast.
-First of all, you will not have to buy a separate Kodi Box.
+First, you will not have to buy a separate Kodi Box.
 Your tablet or your existing smartphone will be the box for you.
-It is effortless to navigate and set up, mainly because it was designed to be used on the phone, by a ton of people with different skill sets.
+It is effortless to navigate and set up, mainly because it was designed to be used on the phone by many people with different skill sets.
 So even the non-tech-savvy ones will find their way around it just fine.

-It will apparently save you some money, since it will work on any old phone of yours and will not require an HDMI capable device to function, unlike a dedicated TV Box.
-Plus, if your internet connection can handle it, you can even stream at higher definitions than your average TV Box can.
+It will save you some money since it will work on your old phone and will not require an HDMI-capable device to function, unlike a dedicated TV Box.
+Plus, if your internet connection can handle it, you can stream at higher definitions than your average TV Box.

-Like for example, if you have Chromecast Ultra, you know, the one which supports 4K content streaming, with enhanced HDR as well?
+For example, if you have Chromecast Ultra, you know, the one which supports 4K content streaming with enhanced HDR, too?
 You can stream 4K shoes straight from your phone to it if you have a 4K TV like one of the cool kids.

-Even if you have the necessary version of the Chromecast, it is still a competent device.
-It can do 1080p streaming and more importantly, costs like half of what the Chromecast Ultra does.
+Even if you have the necessary version of the Chromecast, it is still a capable device.
+It can do 1080p streaming and, more importantly, costs about half of what the Chromecast Ultra does.
 So regardless of which one you have, learn how to set up Kodi on it.

 How to Install Kodi on Chromecast?

-Before moving into the process of installation, let’s find out the things we require.
+Before moving into the installation process, let’s determine what we require.

-Before we start on how to install Kodi on Chromecast, we will need to be in possession of all of these:
+Before we start on how to install Kodi on Chromecast, we will need to have all of these: